paylike/kotlin-engine/README.md

 )

 /**
- * After the startPayment() function the engine updates it's state to render TDS webview challenge.
+ * After the startPayment() function the engine updates it's state to render TDS webView challenge.
- * A PaylikeWebview instance is required to listen to the states of the engine,
+ * A PaylikeWebView instance is required to listen to the states of the engine,
  * so it can help teh TDS challenge flow.
  */
 CoroutineScope(Dispatchers.IO).launch {